CSGALS/CSSUniversalMenuAPI/README.md

 A universal API for CounterStrikeSharp plugins to implement or use.

+There exists 2 scenarios:

+- You're hosting a server: you want all plugins to have a congruent interface;
+  plugins should not clash when multiple concurrent menus are created. you want to pick the style of menus presented to players, WASD, numbers, chat, console, etc, or allow the player to pick their preference.
+- You're writing a plugin: you likely want to create a menu and present it to the player, you really just want to ask something to make you a menu without taking authority over any menu system.

+This interface aims to act as the intermediary between these two scenarios.

 ## Sample implementations

 Some very simple, but feature complete, menus have been implemented as a proof of concept test and to act as reference.